 Hitting the Go button on the dialog takes the selected parameters and creates an output file.
 It then invokes Memory-Map and uploads the created file.

-Note then when you load Overlay data into Memory-Map it’s not clever enough to figure out whether there’s already a waypoint with the same name, so you get duplicates if you reload the same caches.
-I’ve noticed this causing some strange behaviours and it certainly clutters the whole shebang, so my recommendation is that before you run the GSAK macro you should always go into Memory-Map and use the Overlay -> Delete All… menu option to clear stuff away.
+Memory-Map isn’t clever enough to figure out whether there’s already a waypoint with the same name.
+You’ll get duplicates if you reload the same caches.
+I’ve noticed this causing some strange behaviours and it certainly clutters the whole shebang.
+My recommendation is that you should delete all the current caches before you run the GSAK macro.

-You’ll notice if you pull up the Overlay Objects panel in Memory-Map the caches are grouped by cache type and found status.
+The Overlay Objects panel in Memory-Map shows the caches grouped by cache type and find status.
 You can double-click items in the side-panel to get the map to centre on that item.